- Chart

 Average Trading Volume

-The ETF exhibits moderate liquidity with an average daily trading volume that generally allows for efficient entry and exit for most retail and institutional investors.
+The ETF exhibits moderate average daily trading volume, suggesting reasonable liquidity for most retail and institutional investors.

 Bid-Ask Spread